PayDevs/awesome-oss-monetization/approaches/paid-tools.md

 > WARN: this is still work in progress!

 # Monetization via Paid Tools & Extensions
+AKA: Loss Leader, Proprietary Update System

-Payment for additional tools, extensions, or plug-ins that help the users work with the OSS or extends the OSS functionality.
+Payment for additional tools, update system, extensions, or plug-ins that help the users work with the OSS or extends the OSS functionality.
 Can be one-time paymentments for one extension or tools, but recurring payments can be realized by app-stores.

 Requires: